Annual Meeting Sessions and Events

 This annual workshop will provide training to music administrators who have been trained previously as evaluators and who have served as members of visitation teams.
 The role and responsibilities of the visiting team chair will be discussed.
 Detailed expectations regarding the review of Self-Studies, the on-site visit, and the Visitors’ Report will be reviewed.
 Attendees will have the opportunity, using case study materials, to consider various scenarios that may arise during on-site reviews.

-(Please note: Individuals attending this training session are asked to participate in the Pre-Meeting Workshop: The NASM Handbook—Working with the National Standards and Guidelines, on Friday, November 22 from 3:30 p.m.–5:30 p.m.)
+(Please note: Individuals attending this training session are asked to participate in the Pre-Meeting Workshop: The NASM Handbook—Working with the National Standards and Guidelines [Friday, November 21 from 3:30 p.m.–5:30 p.m.])

 8:15 a.m. – 3:45 p.m.